aws-samples/eks-workshop/content/beginner/170_statefulset/configmap.md

 ## Introduction

 [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) allow you to decouple configuration artifacts and secrets from image content to keep containerized applications portable.
-Using ConfigMap, you can independently control MySQL configuration.
+Using ConfigMap, you can independently control the MySQL configuration.

 ## Create the mysql Namespace